Gail Dodge, Dean

 Old Dominion University/Eastern Virginia Medical School Joint Program in Medicine

 The joint program in medicine is designed to encourage highly qualified students to receive a B.S. from Old Dominion University and an M.D. from Eastern Virginia Medical School.
 Students apply after completion of their freshman year at Old Dominion University.
-Upon successful completion of requirements and graduation from Old Dominion University, a student accepted in the ODU/EVMS Joint Program in Medicine will be guaranteed admission to Eastern Virginia Medical School.
+Upon successful completion of requirements and graduation from Old Dominion University, a student accepted into the ODU/EVMS Joint Program in Medicine will be guaranteed admission to Eastern Virginia Medical School.

 Eligibility and Selection of Students for the Program